Skip to content

 Loading…

 Higher perspective values feel flatter (more isometric-like); lower values exaggerate depth.
-A value of false gives orthographic projection (no perspective distortion).
+For orthographic projection (no perspective distortion, the default), use <poly-camera> / PolyCamera.
+For perspective distortion, use <poly-perspective-camera> / PolyPerspectiveCamera.

 <!-- Standard perspective -->